How to Build a Winning Fundraising Team in Four Easy Steps

 Step two: Assign roles

-At your first meeting, go over your campaign goals, and discuss how team members can take on roles that best serve those goals.
-Start with the following list of common team roles.
-(Each role is followed by relevant resources.)
+At your first meeting when working together, go over your fundraiser goals, and discuss how members can take on roles that best serve those goals.
+Start by assigning these common fundraising teams roles.

 Public relations manager: Develops and then executes a media outreach strategy, starting with local media.

 Marketer: Facilitates marketing efforts, including social advertising through Facebook fundraisers, as well as event promotions.

 Social media manager: In charge of using social media to promote your fundraiser, including running promotions like running a contest.
 Manages Facebook and Twitter pages for your fundraiser, connects with similar groups and causes, starts and sustains conversations, and creates a fundraiser hashtag.

 Fundraiser manager: Keeps the group of people in sync and having fun, and acts as a resource for anyone struggling with how to ask for donations.
 Tracks goals using fundraising tools, schedules and runs team meetings, and does a mix of tasks that keep the fundraiser moving forward.

 Step three: Plan your fundraiser

 If you’re brand new to crowdfunding, starting with the right fundraising plan can make the process easy from start to finish.
 Set fundraising goals that help you raise funds quickly, and use a mixture of online and offline sharing strategies to promote your fundraiser.
 Avoid these common fundraising mistakes to ensure you meet or exceed your fundraising goal:

 - Keeping your fundraiser to yourself.
 Developing a fundraiser sharing strategy that taps into the networks of your team members, as well as multiple platforms, is key to reaching a broad audience.